Home >> Industrial products >> American ginseng

 Application

-Of the American ginseng plant mainly the dry roots are used for medicinal purposes.
+Of the American ginseng plant mainly the dry roots are used for salutary purposes.

 In China also the dried leaves and the flower buds are consumed occasionally as a tea.